High Offley: Historic public houses

 High Offley once had a pub called the Royal Oak, which has now been converted into a private residence.
-In the parish, near to the village on Peggs Lane, and lying by the Shropshire Union Canal, is the popular Anchor Inn.
-Being a simple, traditional public house that has changed little in fifty years, it is very highly rated by the canal boating fraternity and many locals.
-It is regularly featured in the annual CAMRA Good Beer Guide and has a small gift shop.
+In the parish, near to the village on Peggs Lane, and lying by the Shropshire Union Canal, is the Anchor Inn.
 It also gives its name to the adjacent bridge, which takes Peggs Lane over the canal.

 Also within the parish is a pub in Woodseaves (the Cock Inn), where there were previously also two more pubs (the Tavern and Plough, the latter of which is currently closed, and the former was turned into a private residence in the late 1990s).
 There was previously one in the Shebdon area, also by the canal, called the Wharf Inn (now a private residence).

 In literature

 In Douglas Adams's Meaning of Liff, a High Offley is defined as a "Goosnargh three weeks later".